learninguser/notes/Day53.md

   FROM almalinux:${version}
   ```

-  - ARG variable before FROM version, can only be used for FROM instruction only
+  - If ARG variable is defined before FROM version, it can be used only for FROM instruction only
   - In this case, we should pass the value to the variable from the terminal: `docker build -t arg:v1 --build-arg version=9 .`
   - We can also specify default values to the arguments using `:-8` as follows: